Intevac (NASDAQ:IVAC) Updates Q1 2022 Earnings Guidance

 Intevac (NASDAQ:IVAC) updated its first quarter 2022 earnings guidance on Friday.
-The company provided earnings per share guidance of $-0.240-$-0.240 for the period.
+The company provided EPS guidance of $-0.240-$-0.240 for the period.
 The company issued revenue guidance of $4 million-$4 million.

-A number of research analysts recently weighed in on the company.
-TheStreet cut Intevac from a c- rating to a d rating in a report on Wednesday, November 3rd.
-StockNews.com assumed coverage on Intevac in a report on Monday.
-They issued a hold rating on the stock.
-Finally, Benchmark cut Intevac from a buy rating to a hold rating in a report on Thursday.
+Several analysts have recently commented on IVAC shares.
+StockNews.com initiated coverage on shares of Intevac in a research report on Monday, February 14th.
+They set a hold rating on the stock.
+Benchmark lowered Intevac from a buy rating to a hold rating in a research note on Thursday, February 10th.
+Finally, TheStreet downgraded Intevac from a c- rating to a d rating in a research report on Wednesday, November 3rd.

-Hedge funds and other institutional investors have recently modified their holdings of the company.
+A number of institutional investors and hedge funds have recently made changes to their positions in the stock.
+Susquehanna International Group LLP raised its holdings in shares of Intevac by 29.8% in the 4th quarter.
+Susquehanna International Group LLP now owns 42,686 shares of the electronics maker’s stock valued at $201,000 after purchasing an additional 9,795 shares in the last quarter.
+Millennium Management LLC lifted its holdings in Intevac by 212.8% during the 4th quarter.
+Millennium Management LLC now owns 118,191 shares of the electronics maker’s stock worth $557,000 after buying an additional 80,404 shares during the last quarter.
 D. E. Shaw & Co.
-Inc. acquired a new position in shares of Intevac during the fourth quarter worth approximately $90,000.
-Morgan Stanley lifted its position in Intevac by 17.9% in the second quarter.
-Morgan Stanley now owns 29,255 shares of the electronics maker’s stock worth $197,000 after purchasing an additional 4,441 shares during the period.
-Northern Trust Corp lifted its position in Intevac by 4.6% in the fourth quarter.
-Northern Trust Corp now owns 62,112 shares of the electronics maker’s stock worth $293,000 after purchasing an additional 2,726 shares during the period.
-Finally, Renaissance Technologies LLC lifted its position in Intevac by 10.6% in the fourth quarter.
-Renaissance Technologies LLC now owns 524,484 shares of the electronics maker’s stock worth $2,470,000 after purchasing an additional 50,307 shares during the period.
-Institutional investors and hedge funds own 68.08% of the company’s stock.
+Inc. acquired a new position in shares of Intevac during the 4th quarter worth about $90,000.
+Renaissance Technologies LLC increased its holdings in shares of Intevac by 10.6% in the 4th quarter.
+Renaissance Technologies LLC now owns 524,484 shares of the electronics maker’s stock valued at $2,470,000 after acquiring an additional 50,307 shares during the last quarter.
+Finally, Northern Trust Corp raised its position in shares of Intevac by 4.6% during the 4th quarter.
+Northern Trust Corp now owns 62,112 shares of the electronics maker’s stock worth $293,000 after acquiring an additional 2,726 shares in the last quarter.
+69.96% of the stock is currently owned by hedge funds and other institutional investors.

 Intevac, Inc is engaged in the design, manufacture and marketing of thin-film processing systems, digital sensors, cameras and systems.
 It operates its business through the Thin-film Equipment and Photonics segments.
 The Thin-film Equipment segment offers vacuum process equipment solutions for high-volume manufacturing of small substrates with precise thin-film properties, such as for the hard drive, solar cell and DCP industries, as well as other adjacent thin-film markets.